Đinh Xuân Quảng: Post World War II political activity

-In 1945–46, Đinh Xuân Quảng was appointed “Biện Lý – Attorney General” of the Hanoi Tribunal in charge of the whole Northern region of Vietnam (Tonkin).
+From 1945 to 1946, Đinh Xuân Quảng was appointed “Biện Lý – Attorney General” of the Hanoi Tribunal in charge of the whole Northern region of Vietnam (Tonkin).
 In his position he raised the question with Ho Chi Minh on "illegal arrests" made by the Viet Minh.
 He became a target for assassination and was forced to flee to China while his family took refuge in the Catholic enclave of Phát Diệm.
 In China he joined many nationalists including Trần Văn Tuyên, Nguyễn Tường Tam, Phan Huy Đán, Nghiêm Xuân Thiện, and others.
 He met former Emperor Bảo Đại and became one of his two advisers (Đinh Xuân Quảng and Phan Huy Đán).

 The nationalist side formed a non-communist solution.
 A Nationalist Union Front (MTQGLH – Mat Tran Quoc Gia Lien Hiep) was launched in 1947 to support the return of former Emperor Bảo Đại to lead the negotiations with France.
 In Hong Kong, China and Vietnam, Đinh xuân Quảng and his friends pushed for a State of Vietnam solution as an alternative to the communist government of Ho Chi Minh.
-Negotiations between France and the "Bảo Đại team" resulted in the signing on June 5, 1948 of the Halong Bay Declaration in which France promised independence to Vietnam. Đinh Xuân Quảng participated and signed as a representative for Vietnam.
+Negotiations between France and the "Bảo Đại team" resulted in the signing on June 5, 1948, of the Halong Bay Declaration in which France promised independence to Vietnam. Đinh Xuân Quảng participated and signed as a representative for Vietnam.

 Đinh Xuân Quảng was a member of the negotiating team for the Élysée Treaty that was signed between Bao Đai and French President Vincent Auriol on March 8, 1949, recognizing Vietnam as an independent state with capability for its own administration, finance, and foreign affairs.
 The former French colony of Cochinchina was reintegrated into Vietnam on June 14, 1949.

 In 1947 Đinh Xuân Quảng returned to Vietnam with Trần Trọng Kim and others.
 He returned to continue to gain the return of Cochinchina into Vietnam as well as continue the struggle for independence.

 In the process to build the State of Vietnam, he contributed to and participated in many cabinets from 1948 to 1954 in various functions.
 His main contribution was the setting up of administrative and civil service structures for the newly established State of Vietnam to replace the colonial administration.
 The contribution included the setting up of the new flag and its anthem and the organizational structures of the State if Vietnam to transition from the French colonial administration to the independent state of Vietnam's administration in civil service, health, etc. contributing to the foundation to the new independent Vietnam.

 In 1947 he went to France and Switzerland with HM Bảo Đại representing the Vietnamese side to negotiate with Mr. Bollaert and his team whom represented France.